 There are many different terms used when describing can liners.
-Here is a glossary of the most used.
+How can WAXIE help you pick the right bag for your receptacle?

-- Mil (one thousandths of an inch): Term used in the measurement of LDPE or LLDPE can liners; range between 0.35 to 4.0 mil
+Mil (One thousandth of an inch) Term used in the measurement of LDPE and LLDPE can liners.
+One mil is .001 inch.
+Can liners range between .35 to 4.0 mil.

 Mic Term used in the measurement of HMW-HD can liners.
 25.4 microns equals .001 inch.
 1,000 microns (M) = 1mm.
 HMW-HDPE can liners are 6 to 24 microns.